 -To banish each child to separate and far-reaching corners of the house when the pecking order is NEVER figured out and keeps going — and mom loses her patience.

--To run errands around town without makeup on, to cover the large bags under moms eyes and yellow tinge to the skin on the face.
+-To run errands around town without makeup on, to cover the large bags under moms eyes and the yellow tinge to the skin on the face.
 Risking the fact that you may bump into someone who you know, but right now – you REALLY couldn’t care less.

 -To be fine with the fact that PB or grilled cheese is OK to have for supper again.
 Or that the mysterious leftover dish in the back of the fridge is alright to eat.
 Heat it up hot enough and it should be fine.
 Right?!

--To forget to count how many days in a row it has been since you last had a shower !
+-To forget to count how many days in a row it has been since you last had a shower!
 You couldn’t work up enough energy to care.
 Just wash your face and stick on a hat before leaving the house and all is good.
 People will just HAVE to understand or they will have to run in the other direction.

--To question why you ever wanted to have children because if they didn’t exist then you could have the luxury to lay in bed all day like you would love to do instead of rolling up in a blanket of the couch with one eye open on the children, playing around you.
+-To question why you ever wanted to have children because if they didn’t exist then you could have the luxury to lay in bed all day like you would love to do instead of rolling up in a blanket on the couch with one eye open on the children, playing around you.

 Fair enough – point made – being sick SUCKS!!!!!

 1) Hold onto HOPE: depression and sickness go hand in hand.
-If we are in the mind-set that we will be better in a couple of days, and a couple days go by, then a few more and nothing improves.
-The fear that something more is wrong with you — like some sort of chronic illness — can cause us parents to think crazy thoughts.
-On top of that you have to deal now with the depression that you will never be well again.
+If we are in the mindset that we will be better in a couple of days, and a couple days go by, then a few more and nothing improves.
+The fear that something more is wrong with you — like some sort of chronic illness — can cause us, parents, to think crazy thoughts.
+On top of that, you have to deal now with the depression that you will never be well again.

 It’s hard to remember what it was like to have an abundant amount of energy.
 It’s hard to remember what your head feels like without a hammer ringing inside.
 It’s hard to remember how to talk without out the probability of setting off another cough attack.
 It’s really hard to remember what it feels like to NOT want to sleep so much.

-Hold onto hope through out your time of illness.
+Hold onto hope throughout your time of illness.
 Unless you do have a chronic disease, it will pass.

 Post encouraging words on your bathroom mirror, or encouraging scripture.
 Talk to someone and literally say “I NEED words of hope in my life right now.
-Tell me I wont always be sick!”
+Tell me I won’t always be sick!”
 You could call your doctor.
-If the time and the energy of talking out and breaking down what your sickness is doing to your body and how soon you should start to feel better — that conversation and the doctors plan of action can be exactly what you need to hear to keep your hope up.
+If the time and the energy of talking out and breaking down what your sickness is doing to your body and how soon you should start to feel better — that conversation and the doctors’ plan of action can be exactly what you need to hear to keep your hope up.

 2) Go into sick MODE: have a plan.